-Our aim is to follow the procedures set out by Staffordshire Safeguarding Children's Board, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2023 by knowing and understanding that:
+Our aim is to follow the procedures set out by Staffordshire Safeguarding Children's Board, Working Together to Safeguard Children 2023 and Keeping Children Safe in Education 2024 by knowing and understanding that:

-- Safeguarding and promoting the welfare of children is everyone's responsibility and the voice of the child is evident. - Everyone who comes into contact with children and their families has a role to play. - Everyone should ensure that their approach is child-centred considering, at all times, what is in the best interests of the child. - By establishing a safe environment, we enable our children to learn and develop within an ethos of openness. - No single practitioner can have the full picture of a child's needs and circumstances. - If children and families are to receive the right help at the right time, everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action. - The importance of providing children with a balanced curriculum including PHSE, healthy relationship education, online safety, sexting, child-on-child abuse as well as 'abuse outside the home'
+- Safeguarding and promoting the welfare of children is everyone's responsibility and the voice of the child is evident. - Everyone who comes into contact with children and their families has a role to play. - Everyone should ensure that their approach is child-centred considering, at all times, what is in the best interests of the child. - By establishing a safe environment, we enable our children to learn and develop within an ethos of openness. - No single practitioner can have the full picture of a child's needs and circumstances. - If children and families are to receive the right help at the right time, everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action. - The importance of providing children with a balanced curriculum including PHSE, healthy relationship education, online safety, sexting, child-on-child abuse as well as 'abuse outside the home', County Lines, Child Criminal Exploitation incl Child Sexual Exploitation and other contextualised safeguarding issues.
+Also

-county Lines, contextualised safeguarding issues, and Child Criminal Exploitation (incl CSE).
-Also supporting this with online activities, enabling children to enhance their safeguarding skills and knowledge whilst understanding the risks.

-- Undertaking the role to enable children and young people at our school to have best outcomes. - Ensuring that as a school we have awareness of our staff's knowledge and understanding, as well as embedding safeguarding through clear systems of communication and Continuous Professional Development (CPD) so that safeguarding is a robust element of our school practice.
+- supporting this with online activities, enabling children to enhance their safeguarding skills and knowledge whilst understanding the risks. - Undertaking the role to enable children and young people at our school to have best outcomes. - Ensuring that we have awareness of our staff's knowledge and understanding, as well as embedding safeguarding through clear systems of communication and Continuous Professional Development (CPD) so that safeguarding is a robust element of our practice.